jeka-dev/jeka/docs/articles/listicle-why-i-made-it.md

-# 6 Reasons why I Created JeKa
+# 6 Reasons why I Made JeKa

 JeKa is a unique tool for building or executing Java.
 It was designed with features to simplify and enhance Java development.